CostaBru/knapsack/README.md

 ``N`` dimension knapsack was tested along with classic 2 dimensional ``DPS`` solver on integer values.
 It also was tested using rational numbers on one dimension dataset, and as the grouping operator in strict ``T group M partition`` solution (tests provided for ``T=3`` and ``T=6``).

-M equal subset sum algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by testcases created by integer partition generator up to 102 549 items in the set and up to 10 000 partitions, and by rational numbers tests as well.
+``M`` equal subset sum algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by testcases created by integer partition generator up to 102 549 items in the set and up to 10 000 partitions, and by rational numbers tests as well.
 First time heuristics made, works fine in 95% percent cases; for worst case where a lot of duplicates are present in given set the algorithm needs 1-2 optimizations in average and up to 5 optimization iterations for some cases.
 As much duplicate numbers in the input set as much optimization iterations required.

-Mulitple knapsack and integer optimization tests were performed as well.
-Optimization iteration counter didn't exceed the declareted maximum.
+Multiple knapsack and integer optimization tests were performed as well.
+Optimization iteration counter didn't exceed the declared maximum.

 # Implementations and usage

-The single ``knapsack.py`` script has all described alogrithms, tests, and performance report generators.
+The single ``knapsack.py`` script has all described algorithms, tests, and performance report generators.
 It is copy\paste friendly without 3d party dependencies.
 To run all knapsack tests, please, download test cases from [9], and copy those files to /hardinstances_pisinger directory.

 There are 4 python methods to use:
-- partitionN, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size, and the iterator counter array.
+- ``partitionN``, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size.
-- knapsack1d (subset sum), which used in partitionN as set grouping operator.
-It requires the following parameters: size of knapsack, items, iterator counter array, and flag indicating whether items are sorted in desc order.
+- ``subsKnapsack``, which used in partitionN as set grouping operator.
+It requires the following parameters: size of knapsack, items, iterator counter array.
-- knapsack2d (1-0 knapsack), gets size of knapsack, items, values, iterator counter array.
+- ``knapsack``, gets size of knapsack, items, values, iterator counter array.
-- knapsackNd, expects the single tuple as size constrains of knapsack, items as tuples of dimensions, values, iterator counter array.
+- ``knapsackNd``, expects the single tuple as size constrains of knapsack, items as tuples of dimensions, values, iterator counter array.
 It is used in partitionN method in the strict group size case.
-- parettoKnapsack is slighly modified copy of the Nemhauser-Ullman algorithm implementation by ``Darius Arnold``.
+- ``paretoKnapsack`` is slightly modified copy of the Nemhauser-Ullman algorithm implementation by ``Darius Arnold``.

-# Conclusion

-Classic ``DPS`` algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any independend dimensions.
-The algorithm for equal subset problem complexity was improved to be exponental in number of partitions only.

 # References